tecnolgd/Code-Vault/README.md

    Mode 2: **Command-line** mode
 3. The application incorporates **O**bject-**O**riented **P**rogramming concepts for file analysis.
 4. The files are analyzed based on various file properties.
-5. Specific Algorithms are used based on the functioning of the analyzer.
+5. Suitable Algorithms are used based on the functions of the analyzer.

 ## Future Upgrades 🛰️